Adapting Foundation Vision-Language Models to Medical Diagnosis via Query-Driven Expert Bridging: Related Work

-\textbf{Adaptation of general-purpose VLMs to the medical domain.} Recent studies have extended pre-trained general-purpose VLMs to domain transfer for report generation~\cite{pellegrini2025radialog,perez2025exploring}, anomaly detection~\cite{huang2024adapting,zhang2024mediclip}, segmentation~\cite{poudel2024exploring,zhang2022adapting}, reconstruction~\cite{chambon2022adaptingnipsw}, and object detection~\cite{qin2022medical} in medical imaging, achieving promising results.
-However, to the best of our knowledge, the adaptation for medical disease diagnosis is still underexplored.
-Most current efforts either carry out additional large-scale vision-language pre-training to build medical-specific foundation models~\cite{zhou2024benchx}, e.g., GLORIA~\cite{huang2021gloria}, ConVIRT~\cite{zhang2022convirt}, MedCLIP~\cite{wang2022medclip}, CheXzero~\cite{tiu2022chexzero}, KAD~\cite{zhang2023kad}, MedKLIP~\cite{wu2023medklip}, MGCA~\cite{wang2022mgca}, MAVL~\cite{phan2024decomposing}, which demands substantial computational resources, or adaptation of VLMs that have already been pre‑trained on medical data~\cite{shakeri2024few,zhang2024disease}.
-In contrast, we aim at a lightweight, flexible adapter to directly re-purpose general‑purpose VLMs or further refine medical‑pretrained VLMs for unseen disease diagnosis, avoiding the heavy overhead of full re‑training while achieving strong clinical performance.
+\textbf{Adapting foundation VLMs to the medical domain.} Recent studies have extended general-purpose VLMs to medical report generation~\cite{pellegrini2025radialog,perez2025exploring}, anomaly detection~\cite{huang2024adapting,zhang2024mediclip}, segmentation~\cite{poudel2024exploring,zhang2022adapting}, reconstruction~\cite{chambon2022adaptingnipsw}, pathology imaging~\cite{lai2023clipath}, object detection~\cite{qin2022medical}.
+However, to the best of our knowledge, a flexible adaptation of arbitrary foundation VLMs for multi-label disease diagnosis is largely underexplored.
+Current efforts mostly either carry out large-scale VLM pre-training to build medical-specific foundation models~\cite{zhou2024benchx} (GLORIA~\cite{huang2021gloria}, ConVIRT~\cite{zhang2022convirt}, MedCLIP~\cite{wang2022medclip}, CheXzero~\cite{tiu2022chexzero}, KAD~\cite{zhang2023kad}, MedKLIP~\cite{wu2023medklip}, MGCA~\cite{wang2022mgca}, MAVL~\cite{phan2024decomposing}, MedGemma~\cite{sellergren2025medgemma}) with substantial computational costs, or adapting VLMs that have been pre‑trained on medical data~\cite{shakeri2024few,zhang2024disease,lian2024less,jiang2024med}.
+However, we aim for a new direction of lightweight domain adaptation that rapidly re-purposes arbitrary foundation VLMs or refines pre-trained medical ones for unseen disease diagnosis, avoiding the heavy overhead of full re-training while maintaining strong clinical performance.